top of page

 Jam and Coconut Sponge Traybake

-This is an old school recipe that was usually served with pink custard (custard with red food colouring!).
-It is delicious with a cup of tea or as a pudding with custard.
+This is another nostalgic old school recipe that was usually served with pink custard as a pudding at school here in the UK.

 It is really easy to make and tastes delicious.
 Just put all the ingredients in the mixer together and mix!

-Start by preheating the oven and line a 10.5 x 8 inch (27 x 21cm) cake tin with baking parchment.
+Start by preheating the oven and line a 9 x 9 inch (23 x 23 cm) square cake tin with baking parchment.

-Bake for 25-30 minutes or until a cake tester comes out clean.
+Bake for 30-35 minutes or until a cake tester comes out clean.
+Leave to cool on a wire cooling rack.

 Jam & Coconut Sponge